Chamomile Essential Oil- Benefits, Uses, and Origin

 Common names: Hungarian chamomile wild chamomile blue chamomile or scented mayweed

 German chamomile flowers have a hollow bright gold cone with white petals that closely resembles the Roman chamomile.
 Its stems are hairless.
 It is native to Southern and Western Europe.
 It is mainly used to treat gastrointestinal problems and skin irritations.
 German chamomile is described to have a strong aromatic scent that smells like sweet straw.
-The German chamomile was named Matricaria, from the Latin word matrix Which also means womb, because it was used to treat gynecologic complaints such as menstrual cramps, irregular periods, and sleep disorders due to premenstrual syndrome.
-German chamomile essential oil also stimulates the liver and kidney helping improve digestion.

-Chamomile essential oil has a blue tinge because of the component charmazulene.
-Charmazulene is also the anti inflammatory component of this oil.
-German chamomile contains a higher concentration of charmazulene compared to Roman chamomile making it a more potent antibacterial and anti-inflammatory oil.
-Knowing their difference in properties make is easier in picking the right one based on the needs.
+German chamomile contains a higher concentration of chamazulene compared to Roman chamomile, making it a more potent antibacterial and anti-inflammatory oil.
+Knowing their difference in properties makes it easier to pick the right one based on the needs.

 Traditional uses of Chamomile Essential Oil

-Chamomile essential oil could be used in a number of ways.
 It could be inhaled straight from the bottle, dosed in bath water, or topically applied on the skin by incorporating it in carrier or massage oils.
-Adding water to chamomile essential oil can be used as a room deodorizer.
-This helps get rid of unwanted, lingering odors.
-Using a diffuser chamomile essential oil can give a room calming and relaxing atmosphere.
+Adding water to chamomile essential oil can be used as a room deodoriser.
+This helps get rid of unwanted, lingering odours.
+Using a diffuser with chamomile essential oil can give a room a calming and relaxing atmosphere.

 Benefits of using chamomile essential oil